Developing new business models with fuel cells

 The associates at the technical partner can use this data to monitor in real time whether the system is operating at an optimum level for the customer.
 In the near future, the digital twin is also set to make predictive maintenance possible.
 The benefits of this include an extended service life, less downtime, routine maintenance that is targeted and shorter, and the ongoing technical development of the products.
 What’s more, the digital twin sets the stage for the future scalability of the SOFCaaS model.

 Deutsche Bank, the financing partner, also uses the digital twin.
 Based on the data it provides, the bank can automatically bill usage charges, analyze consumption behavior and optimize the financing solution.
 “The digital twin does not just help us determine the costs automatically for customers – it also provides us with the consumption data essential for as-a-service models.
 Based on that, we can develop sustainable financing models,” explains Anne-Katrin Brehm, who is responsible for financing solutions for as-a-service business models at Deutsche Bank.
-“The better we understand how different SOFC systems are used across different industries, the more customized and sustainable we can make the consumption-based approach for financing and billing.”
+“The better we understand how different SOFC systems are used across different industries, the more customized and efficient we can make the consumption-based approach for financing and billing.”

 The pilot plant in Salzgitter is operating in an industrial environment.
 The SOFCaaS model can be used in many settings, such as data centers, buildings and urban quarters.
-On the capital injection side, the financing partnership in the SOFCaaS model will primarily be of interest for institutes and investors looking to invest in sustainability.
+On the capital injection side, the financing partnership in the SOFCaaS model will primarily be of interest for institutes and investors looking to invest in future-oriented technologies.

 An overview of SOFC as a Service